10 Identity Theft Stats That Reflect The Growing Threat

-- In the past 47% of Americans has been the highest number that have ever worried about being a victim of a crime – having their car broken into.
-But when Identity theft was added to the poll a new record was made.
+In the past, 47% of Americans was the highest number that has ever worried about being a victim of a crime (specifically for having their car broken into).
+But when identity theft was added to the poll a new record was made.

 - While 66% of people worry about being a victim of ID theft, only 12% of households polled reported ID theft.

 - 75% of households polled with income less than $75,000 worry the most about ID theft.